DADADESIGN-Berlin/BasicFeature/README.md

 ## Js/main.js ##

-This is how I use **revealing module patterns** to organize and encapsulate my JavaScript-code my projects.
+This is how I use **revealing module patterns** to organize and encapsulate my JavaScript-code in my projects.
 It makes it very easy to import features from another project and it provides easy access to a bunch of global helpers.

 I sometimes vary a little bit from common coding style, but I find it very useful to do it like this and encourage all of you to pick up what you like.